allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 Then, HTML page is assembled using some low level server-side includes technology like ESI tags.

 This approach scales well, but the big disadvantage is lack of consistency on the user side.
-Seams between page fragments becomes visible, number of page-level interactions is limited.
+Seams between page fragments becomes visible, page-level interactions are limited.
 Even in page scope, each page fragment may look, or even worse, behave in a different way.
 Pretty much like the Frankenstein monster.